Vanshdugar/Neural-Network-from-Scratch/README.md

 Here, i even defined the activation functions on my own and i want to keep it as simple as possible for everyone to understand.

 I referred youtube majorly for this project,
-## This video Helped Me Understand The Logic Behind This Network and How Is The Flow Of Execution Really Is ##
+## This video helped me understand the logic behind this Network and How the Flow-Of-Execution really is ##
 [![What is neural network](https://img.youtube.com/vi/aircAruvnKk/0.jpg)](https://www.youtube.com/watch?v=aircAruvnKk)

-## This Video Gave Me Motivation To Work On This Project ##
+## This Video gave me motivation to work on this project ##
 [![Watch the video](https://img.youtube.com/vi/DQ0lCm0J3PM/0.jpg)](https://www.youtube.com/watch?v=DQ0lCm0J3PM)

-## This Video Helped Me With Real Mathematics and Implementations ##
+## This Video helped me with real mathematics and implementations ##
 [![Watch the video](https://img.youtube.com/vi/w8yWXqWQYmU/0.jpg)](https://www.youtube.com/watch?v=w8yWXqWQYmU)

 Although there were some issues here and there i got help from AI tools such as ChatGPT to help me here and there.